PhishPhillet/phishphillet/docs/_posts/2023-07-21-we-got-a-nigerian-phisher.md

 categories:
   - blog
 ---
-I guess this is classic phish month, and today we sure have We have a real classic amongst us.
-I was going to talk about another, lesser phishing email, but when I found this morning a *Nigerian Prince*-class email waiting in my mailbox, I know I that was the one.
+I guess this is Classic Phish Month, and today we sure have We have a real classic amongst us.
+I was going to talk about another, lesser phishing email, but when I found this morning a *Nigerian Prince*-class email waiting in my mailbox, I knew I that was the one.

-Ok, this may not be royalty, and I did not check if it really originates in Nigeria or just pretends to be.
+OK, this may not be royalty, and I did not check if it really originates in Nigeria or just pretends to be.
-But, let's keep my hopes up and say it hails us from the home of the 419 Scam.
+Let's keep my hopes up and say it hails from the home of the 419 Scam.
-Like in the last post, [last post]({% post_url 2023-07-07-phisher-goes-to-venmo  %}), this is a classic "*I have free money for you but you need to provide me some info so I can steal your identity and/or bank account in the proccess*" kind of email.
+Like in the last post, [last post]({% post_url 2023-07-07-phisher-goes-to-venmo  %}), this is a classic "*I have free money for you but you need to provide me some info so I can steal your identity and/or bank account in the process*" kind of email.
-Different from the aspiring phisher from last post, this one noe only stuck to the basics but also honored the phishing forefathers.
+Different from the aspiring phisher from last post, this one not only stuck to the basics but also honored the phishing forefathers.
 I am just posting the text version as it uses no graphics; it needs none: